-Semi liquid and solid fats are warmed to temperature slightly above melting point and mix thoroughly such as to avoid overheating.
+Semi-liquid and solid fats are warmed to a temperature slightly above the melting point and mix thoroughly such as to avoid overheating.
 Visible impurities are removed by filtration.
-Hydrophobic filter are to be used, if water is present.
+A hydrophobic filter is to be used if water is present.

 Preparation of Column

-- Column is to be prepared using 30 mL (approx.) of petroleum ether-ether (87+13).
-Also place wad of cotton wool in bottom of column and remove air by pressing with glass rod.
+- A column is to be prepared using 30 mL (approx.) of petroleum ether-ether (87+13).
+Also, place a wad of cotton wool in the bottom of a column and remove air by pressing with a glass rod.

-- Prepare slurry of 25gm silica gel and approx 80 mL petroleum ether-ether (87+13) in 100 mL glass beaker.
-Pour the slurry into column using 8 cm glass funnel.
-Beaker, funnel and sides of column are to be rinsed with same solvent.
+- Prepare a slurry of 25gm silica gel and approx 80 mL petroleum ether-ether (87+13) in 100 mL glass beaker.
+Pour the slurry into a column using 8 cm glass funnel.
+Beaker, funnel, and sides of a column are to be rinsed with the same solvent.
 Open stopcock and drain solvent to 10cm above silica gel.
-Silica gel is levelled by tapping the column.
+Silica gel is leveled by tapping the column.

-- Approx 4gm of sea-sand is added through funnel into column.
-Solvent is drained to sand layer.
+- Approx 4gm of sea-sand is added through the funnel into a column.
+A solvent is drained to sand layer.

-2.5±0.1gm (to 0.001gm) test portion is accurately weighed into 50 mL volumetric flask, and dissolved in approximately 20 mL petroleum ether-ether (87+13) while warming slightly.
-Let it cool to room temperature and dilute to volume with same solvent.
-20 mL aliquot is transferred to column using volumetric pipet, without disturbing surface.
+2.5±0.1gm (to 0.001gm) test portion is accurately weighed into 50 mL volumetric flask and dissolved in approximately 20 mL petroleum ether-ether (87+13) while warming slightly.
+Let it cool to room temperature and dilute to volume with the same solvent.
+20 mL aliquot is transferred to a column using volumetric pipet, without disturbing surface.

 Two 250 mL round-bottom flasks are dried in 103° ± 2°C oven, cool to room temperature, and accurately weigh to 0.001 gm.
-One flask is placed under column, stopcock is opened, and solution is drained to level of sand layer.
+One flask is placed under a column, the stopcock is opened, and a solution is drained to a level of the sand layer.
 Nonpolar components are eluted with 150 mL petroleum ether-ether (87+13) contained in 250 mL dropping funnel.

-Flow rate is adjusted such that 150 mL passes through column within 60-70 min.
-After elution, wash any substance adhering to outlet of column into round-bottom flask with petroleum ether-ether (87 + 13).
+The flow rate is adjusted such that 150 mL passes through column within 60-70 min.
+After elution, wash any substance adhering to an outlet of a column into a round-bottom flask with petroleum ether-ether (87 + 13).

-Solvent is removed from each fraction with a rotary evaporator and 560°C water bath or with N2 Stream in 250 mL flask on steam bath.
+A solvent is removed from each fraction with a rotary evaporator and 560°C water bath or with N2 Stream in 250 mL flask on a steam bath.

 Figure1.
-Evaluation of efficiency of fractionation by TLC separation of polar and nonpolar fraction:
+Evaluation of the efficiency of fractionation by TLC separation of a polar and nonpolar fraction:

 Fraction 1 contains nonpolar components, and